kavindasr/kubernetes-apim/all-in-one/single_node/README.md

 # Pattern 0: API-M Deployment with all-in-one setup

 This deployment consists of a single API-M node with a single API-M runtime.
-You can use this pattern if you expect to receive low traffic to your deployment and do not need any high availability in your environement.
+You can use this pattern if you expect to receive low traffic to your deployment and do not need any high availability in your environment.

 ![WSO2 API Manager pattern 1 deployment](https://apim.docs.wso2.com/en/4.3.0/assets/img/setup-and-install/single-node-apim-deployment.png)